chartwerk/base/README.md

 ```

 - `bounds`: specify which metrics should be rendered as confidence.
 (TODO: move to `@chartwerk/line-chart`)
 `$__metric_name` macro can be used here.
-It will be replaced with each metric name to find it's bound.
+It will be replaced with each metric's name to find it's bound.
 ```
 {
   upper: string;